 This mano (Spanish for “hand”) and metate (the larger stone surface) were used for grinding corn before it was cooked.

-Corn originated in MesoAmerica and was grown in Mesa Verde beginning in A.D.
-450. By the time Europeans made contact with Native Americans, more than 350 varieties of corn (or maize) were being cultivated in North America.
+Corn originated in MesoAmerica and was grown in Mesa Verde beginning about 450 CE.
+By the time Europeans made contact with Native Americans, more than 350 varieties of corn (or maize) were being cultivated in North America.
 Corn was transported to Spain in the 15th century and is now the third most valuable food crop in the world.